dms-vep/Tufted-duck-MHCII-DMS/README.md

 The results of running the pipeline are placed in [./results/](results).
 Only some of these results are tracked to save space (see [.gitignore](.gitignore)).

-The pipeline builds HTML documentation for the pipeline in [./docs/](docs), which can be rendered via GitHub Pages.
+The pipeline builds HTML documentation for the pipeline in `./results/docs` and `./results/publish_docs`.
+To visualize these docs via GitHub Pages, run:

+    dms-vep-pipeline-3/publish_docs_gh-pages.sh

+This pushes the docs to the *gh-pages* branch, we can be viewed on GitHub Pages at [https://dms-vep.org/Tufted-duck-MHCII-DMS/](https://dms-vep.org/Tufted-duck-MHCII-DMS/).

 ### Non-pipeline analyses
 Analysis notebooks and scripts that are not part of the main dms-vep pipeline are in [./analysis_notebooks/](analysis_notebooks) subfolder.